Raksha Bandhan (film): Plot

-In Old Delhi, Lala Kedarnath, the eldest and only brother of four sisters named Gayatri, Durga, Laxmi, and Saraswati, runs a chaat shop named Premlata Chat Bhandar that was started by his grandfather.
-Lala promises his frail mother on her deathbed that he will only get married after he fulfills the responsibility of marrying his sisters into suitable homes first.
-Lala's relentless efforts to get his sisters married while upholding his family values go in vain, as he faces hurdles in finding suitable grooms due to Laxmi's dark skin, Durga's weight, and Saraswati's masculine behaviour.
-At the same time, Lala's commitment to his sisters stands as a huge roadblock for his and, his childhood love, Sapna's relationship to take off.
+In Old Delhi, Lala Kedarnath, the eldest and only brother of four sisters—Gayatri, Durga, Laxmi, and Saraswati—runs a chaat shop, Premlata Chat Bhandar, founded by his grandfather.
+He manages it with his loyal helper, Gaffar.
+On his frail mother's deathbed, Lala promises that he will marry only after settling his sisters into suitable homes.
+His attempts to arrange their marriages are repeatedly frustrated by social prejudice: Laxmi's dark complexion, Durga's weight, and Saraswati's masculine behaviour make it difficult to find suitable grooms.
+His devotion to his sisters also prevents him from marrying his childhood love, Sapna.

-Understanding the importance of Lala's vow, Sapna decides to wait until his goal is achieved.
-But her father, Harishankar, always nags her to get married.
-Sometime later, Lala manages to gather ₹18 lakh for Gayatri's dowry.
-Gayatri gets married.
-After the marriage, it is revealed that Lala is not their real brother and that their mother adopted him long ago when his real mother died near the temple.
-Lala arranges money for Durga and Laxmi's wedding by selling his one kidney, but things did not go as planned.
-Gayatri's husband and in-laws were asking for more dowry, but she did not say anything to Lala as she did not want him to get more stressed.
-Gayatri commits suicide by drinking poison.
-Lala realizes the curse of the dowry system, and vows that he will make his other three sisters capable enough for their future so they can choose their own groom and marry without a dowry.
+Understanding Lala's commitment, Sapna agrees to wait, but her father, Harishankar, continually pressures her to marry.
+Lala eventually raises ₹18 lakh for Gayatri's dowry, enabling her marriage.
+It is then revealed that Lala is not the sisters' biological brother: their mother adopted him after his own mother died near a temple.
+To fund Durga and Laxmi's marriages, Lala sells one of his kidneys.
+However, Gayatri's husband and in-laws demand additional dowry.
+Unwilling to burden Lala further, Gayatri keeps this from him and ultimately commits suicide by drinking poison.
+Realising the devastating consequences of the dowry system, Lala vows to make his remaining sisters self-sufficient so that they can choose their own husbands and marry without dowry.

-Lala breaks all ties with Sapna and asks her to marry the guy of her father's choice.
-But on Sapna's wedding day, Harishankar realises that she is still in love with Lala and asks her to break the alliance.
-Sapna breaks the marriage and decides to wait for Lala; her fiancé, Swapnil, later falls for Laxmi and marries her 12 years later.
-Durga completes her graduation and becomes a lawyer, where she gets Gayatri's husband punished by sending him to prison on charges of dowry.
-Later she marries her classmate.
-Saraswati becomes a cop and marries her colleague.
-At last, Lala marries Sapna at the age of 60 after fulfilling his mother's wish.
+Lala ends his relationship with Sapna and asks her to marry the man chosen by her father.
+On Sapna's wedding day, however, Harishankar recognises that she still loves Lala and asks her to call off the marriage.
+Sapna breaks off the alliance and decides to wait for Lala.
+Her former fiancé, Swapnil, later falls in love with Laxmi and marries her 12 years later.

+Durga completes her graduation and becomes an advocate.
+She eventually has Gayatri's husband imprisoned on dowry charges before marrying one of her classmates.
+Saraswati becomes a police officer and marries her colleague.
+Having fulfilled his mother's wish and ensured that all four sisters are settled, Lala finally marries Sapna at the age of 60.